|

 CONCERNING ILLEGAL LEAK OF IRS/SCIENTOLOGY CLOSING AGREEMENT TO

-," for more details on whistleblower Lisa Jan
+WALL STREET JOURNAL," for more details on whistleblower Lisa Jan

 Precious and her visit to Senator Roth's office.